naghmeh-sh/TheKofClient/README.md

 ### Installation
 **Using TalisMS**
-copy `source/Talis/Services/TheKofClient` folder of this project, and put it under `Talis/Services/` If TalisMS is properly installed in your project.
+copy `source/Talis/Services/TheKof` folder of this project, and put it under `Talis/Services/` If TalisMS is properly installed in your project.
 It is done.
 ```
-mv path/to/source/Talis/Services/TheKofClient path/to/your/Talis/Services/.
+mv path/to/source/Talis/Services/TheKof path/to/your/Talis/Services/.
 ```

 **Use as standalone lib with autoloader**
 Put `source/Talis` in your include path for PHP.
 If you use autoloader, it should translate namespace separators \\ and underscores _ to url path separators /
 and add .php at the end.
-Example: The class `\Talis\Services\TheKofClient\Client` will be included like that:
+Example: The class `\Talis\Services\TheKof\SurveyMonkeyClient` will be included like that:
 ```
-require_once('Talis/Services/TheKofClient/Client.php');
+require_once('Talis/Services/TheKof/SurveyMonkeyClient.php');
 ```

 **Use as standalone lib with simple includes**